halo/tron/README.md

 end
 ```

-The result is just a Struct:
+The result is just an instance of Data:

 ```ruby
 result = User.delete 42